medialab/hyphe/doc/roadmap.md

 ## Refactoring we have in mind

 Hyphe already has a long story of development.
-Almost 5 years have passed since the very first idea.
-So part of the software's architecture requires some cleaning.
+Almost 8 years have passed since the very first idea and multiple full rewrites already happened.
+But parts of the software's architecture could still benefit from some more cleaning.

 ### - A new core API?